wucdbm/menu-builder-bundle/README.md

 - UX: Better handling of route requirements such as asd|(ffs|xd)|dasdf - strip the parenthesis for the time being or process it somehow
 - Feature: Edit links in existing menus
-- Feature: Basic Bootstrap header menu template with a basic preview page, the page should have the previewed menu of choice plus instructions on it how on how to extract the code from the bundle and use it as a starting point.
-Also make use of the |isRoute(route) filter for current items etc.
 - Feature: Force a parameter to remain blank - useful for _locale and such, or when a parameter has a default value.
 Save the default value fo each parameter in its RouteParameter entity and if the field is blank, use the default value. that is, if the MenuItemParameter value is empty, use the RouteParameter default value.
 Also save the default value upon creation of the MenuItem and use that if the route no longer has a default value.
 This will prevent removing the default value and having no value on the MenuItem.
 - Feature: Order the menu with something like jQuery UI draggable
 - TODO: Error pages for missing items - instead of type hinting the doctrine entities in the controllers, take their IDs and show an error page if any entity was not found.